tudelft-iv/VoteFlow/README.md

 Incorporate the customized voting layer into ZeroFlow and use the cycle nn loss for unsupervised training.

 ## TODO
-+ test the sf-voxel model
+- [x] test the sf-voxel model
+- [ ] solve the training issue of deflow model

 ## Update Log
 + 2024.09.21 change to the codebase of [SeFlow](https://github.com/KTH-RPL/SeFlow)([README.md](./README_SeFlow.md))